Spectral shadows of a single GaAs quantum dot: QD charge dynamics

-The quantum confined Stark shift, as detailed by Eq.~\ref{eq:Stark_shift} and quantified by Fig.~\ref{fig:RF_E_Scan_2D}, mainly varies between $X$ and $X^-$.
-Taking this into consideration, Fig.~\ref{fig:timetag_det_dep_X+_X_X-_X2-} confirms that the configuration of active Si impurities is identical for both $X$ and $X^-$.
-In contrast, no active Si impurities are observed for $X^{2-}$, suggesting that the electric field of the two QD electrons is strong enough to effectively suppress charge dynamics involving the surrounding Si impurities.
-For $X^+$, on the other hand, Fig.~\ref{fig:timetag_det_dep_X+_X_X-_X2-} reveals a doublet structure, featuring a small shift of $4.4\;\mu$eV and a larger shift of about 30\,$\mu$eV.
+The gate voltage dependent resonance fluorescence data depicted in Fig.~\ref{fig:RF_E_Scan_2D} show that mainly the signatures of the resonances of $X$ and $X^-$ occur.
+Taking this into consideration, Fig.~\ref{fig:timetag_det_dep_X+_X_X-_X2-} confirms that the average configuration of active Si impurities is identical for both $X$ and $X^-$, where \emph{active} in this case means that the charge state changes frequently during a measurement period.
+In contrast, no active Si impurities are observed for $X^{2-}$, suggesting that the applied electric field is strong enough to effectively suppress the charge dynamics in the surrounding Si impurities involved.
+For $X^+$, on the other hand, the spectra shown in Fig.~\ref{fig:timetag_det_dep_X+_X_X-_X2-}(a) reveal a doublet structure, featuring a small shift of \qty{4.39+-0.09}{\micro\eV} and a larger shift of \qty{32.59+-0.02}{\micro\eV}.